Jerry LeVias: Professional career

-LeVias played his first season (1969 with the American Football League's Houston Oilers, where he was selected to the 1969 AFL All-Star Team, then was with the NFL Oilers (1970) and with the NFL San Diego Chargers (1971–1974).
+LeVias played his first season (1969 with the American Football League's Houston Oilers, where he was selected to the 1969 AFL All-Star Team, then was with the NFL Oilers (1970) and San Diego Chargers (1971–1974).

-LeVias was an immediate hit with the Oilers, as Sports Illustrated noted in their coverage of the successful pro football rookie class of 1969, featuring the Oiler flanker.
-LeVias was responsible for almost half of the Oilers' yardage in 1970.
+LeVias was an immediate hit with the Oilers, as Sports Illustrated noted in their coverage of the successful pro football rookie class of 1969.
+In 1969 Levias lead the AFL with the league's longest pass reception (86 yards); he also lead the AFL that year in all-purpose yards (1,946 yards), punt return yardage (292 yards), and number of punts returned (35).

+Prior to the start of the 1971 season, Levias was victimized by con man William Douglas Street Jr., who pretended to be Levias in order to briefly get onto a minor league baseball team, and later made several credit card purchase in Levias' name.
 The physicality of the pro game wore on LeVias, who famously remarked, "As the season progresses I get lighter, faster and more afraid."
-Well versed in avoiding the measuring tape as well as bigger defensive players, one scout claimed to have measured LeVias at 5'8" 163.
+Well versed in avoiding the measuring tape as well as bigger defensive players, one scout claimed to have measured LeVias at 5'8", 163.
 The pro game eventually became unappealing to LeVias, who already prepared for life after football, working for the Conoco oil company and having a partnership in a Houston men's clothing store even while playing.

 Post-football

 After his career ended, LeVias became a businessman.
 In 1971, he was one of 16 pro footballers given the keys to the city of Beaumont.
 He was inducted into the Texas Sports Hall of Fame in 1995 and to the College Football Hall of Fame in 2003.

-LeVias married to his long-time partner, Janice, in 2009.
+LeVias married his long-time partner, Janice, in 2009.

 He works with the Houston Texans as a Texans Ambassador.